Pepper Coulis

 - Remove the Core, Seeds and Membrane of the Peppers and Chop Coarsely.

 - Heat Olive Oil in a Sauce Pot over Low Heat.
 Add the Vegetables and Cover with a Lid.
-Sweat the Vegetables for about 20 minutes or until soft.
-Mixing once in awhile.
+Sweat the Vegetables for about 20 minutes, or until soft.
+Mixing once in a while.

 - Add Stock or Water and Simmer a few minutes.
-Place the Contents into a blender to puree then strain through a Sieve.
+Place the Contents into a blender to purée, then strain through a Sieve.